openfaas/ofc-bootstrap/README.md

 * Open the Docker for Mac/Windows settings and uncheck "store my password securely" / "in a keychain"
 * Run `docker login` to populate `~/.docker/config.json` - this will be used to configure your Docker registry or Docker Hub account for functions.

+Choose SCM between GitHub and GitLab, by setting `scm: github` or `scm: gitlab`

-Setup the GitHub App and OAuth App
+Setup the GitHub / GitLab App and OAuth App

-* Create a GitHub App and download the private key file
+* For GitHub create a GitHub App and download the private key file
   * Read the docs for how to [configure your GitHub App](https://docs.openfaas.com/openfaas-cloud/self-hosted/github/)
-* Create your GitHub OAuth App which is used for logging in to the dashboard
-  * Update `init.yaml` where you see the `### User-input` section including your GitHub App's ID and the path to its private key
+  * Update `init.yaml` where you see the `### User-input` section including your GitHub App's ID, Webhook secret and the path to its private key
+* For GitLab create a System Hook
+  * Update the `### User-input` section including your System Hook's API Token and Webhook secret
+* Create your GitHub / GitLab OAuth App which is used for logging in to the dashboard
+* For GitLab update `init.yaml` with your `gitlab_instance`

 Create your own GitHub repo with a CUSTOMERS ACL file